 Addiction is a chronic relapsing disease of the brain which affects multiple aspects of a person's life.
 In addition to efforts to improve access to treatment, public policy should also seek to improve the efficacy of treatment.
 Effective treatment must address the needs of the whole person to be successful.
 Research by NIDA outlines 13 principles upon which effective treatment programs and practices are built.
-Programs and practices are built.
-Programs and practices are built.
-Programs and practices are built built.
-Programs and guides the work of addiction treatment.
+Grounded in these principles, a growing body of evidence-based models guides the work of addiction treatment.
 Models demonstrating the greatest outcomes tend to incorporate behavioral, psychosocial, and pharmacological elements, if available, and are tailored to the individual client.
 The ability to adopt evidence-based models depends on provider ability to support skilled staff who are appropriately credentialed and/or licensed to implement necessary practices.
 Insurers and other payers can create pressure on treatment providers for a consistent, high-quality standard of care.

-Treatment should include the following five elements: 205
+Treatment should include the following five elements: